-Impact Category Mitigation Measures Implementation Timing Responsible Monitoring Party Monitoring/Reporting Method
+Impact Category Mitigation Measures Implementation Timing Responsible Monitoring Party 1 Monitoring/Reporting Method

 This shall include measures and provisions

 to protect the future reburial area from any

 future impacts.
 Reburial shall not occur until

 all cataloguing and basic recordation have

-been completed;

 c.
 If preservation in place or reburial is not

-feasible, a curation agreement with an
+feasible, a curation agreement with

 appropriate qualified repository within

 Riverside County that meets federal

 standards per 36 CFR Part 79 and therefore

 will be professionally curated and made

-available to other archaeologists/researchers

 for further study.
 The collections and

 associated records shall be transferred,

 including title, to an appropriate curation

 facility within Riverside County, to be

 accompanied by payment of the fees

-necessary for permanent curation;

 d.
 If more than one Native American tribe or

 band is involved with the project and cannot

 come to a consensus as to the disposition of

 cultural materials, the developer/applicant

 shall select a curation facility within

 Riverside County per 36 CFR Part 79; and

 e.
 At the completion of grading, excavation,

 and ground-disturbing activities on the site,

 a Phase IV Monitoring Report shall be

-submitted to the City documenting
+to the City document

 monitoring activities conducted by the

 project archaeologist and Native Tribal

-Monitors within 60 days of completion of

-grading.
-This report shall document the

 impacts to the known resources on the

 property; describe how each mitigation

-measure was fulfilled; document the type of
+was fulfilled; document the type

 cultural resources recovered and the

 disposition of such resources; provide

 evidence of the required cultural sensitivity

 training for the construction staff held during

-the required pre-grade meeting; and, in a
+pre-grade meeting; and, i

 confidential appendix, include the